Deutsche-Boerse-Risk/CloudPrismaMarginEstimator/README.md

 ## Repo

-Calculation of margin for single-ISIN (special) Repo is a future functionality to be introduced late in 2021.
+Calculation of margin for single-ISIN (special) Repo was introduced October 2021, both for GUI and API

+### How to submit Repo portfolio in GUI?

+Please see [GUI User Guide](docs/gui.md), sections "Upload Repo portfolio" and "Enter Repo portfolio".

 ### How to submit Repo portfolio to API?